ShriyaA/resume-website/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am an AI & ML Associate, Sr. at the Machine Learning Center of Excellence in JPMorgan Chase & Co. working on news analytics and other exciting applied NLP research projects.

-I am a MS in Computer Science student at the University of Massachusetts (UMass) Amherst.
+I have an MS in Computer Science student from the University of Massachusetts (UMass) Amherst.
 While doing my master's, I've had the opportunity to work in the <a href="http://www.iesl.cs.umass.edu/">Information Extraction and Synthesis Lab</a> headed by Prof.<a href="https://people.cs.umass.edu/~mccallum/">Andrew McCallum</a>.
 I've also collaborated with <a href="https://www.linkedin.com/in/taesung-lee/">Taesung Lee</a> and <a href="https://www.linkedin.com/in/tuinhof/">Hessel Tuinhof</a> at IBM Research.
-I interned this summer at the <a href="https://www.jpmorgan.com/technology/applied-ai-and-ml">Machine Learning Center of Excellence</a> headed by Dr Lidia Mangu at JP Morgan Chase & Co.
+I interned for one summer at the <a href="https://www.jpmorgan.com/technology/applied-ai-and-ml">Machine Learning Center of Excellence</a> headed by Dr Lidia Mangu at JP Morgan Chase & Co. where I now work full-time

 My research interests are primarily linked to Natural Language Understanding.
 I am interested in what NLU sytems can tell us about human behavior and in what human cognition can teach us about building better NLU models.
 I am also interested in ethical, and explainable NLP and applying it towards social good.